Fair-Exchange/Safecoin/docs/src/proposals/embedding-move.md

 ### Interacting with Safecoin programs

 To invoke instructions in non-Move programs, Safecoin would need to extend the Move VM with a `process_instruction()` system call.
-It would work the same as `process_instruction()` Rust BPF programs.
+It would work the same as `process_instruction()` Rust SBF programs.